matchavez/mc/pages/cv/default.md

 See my history on [LinkedIn](linkedin.com/in/matchavez).

+I'm an experienced manager capable of streamlining processes and improving quality and outcomes in most environments.
+I'm looking for an opportunity to expand my responsibilities, and use multiple areas of experience to bridge gaps and improve.

 ### Quality, Process, Change, and Release Manager - Global Products / Cyber, @ Telstra

-Dates Employed: Sep 2016 – Present
+###### Dates Employed: Sep 2016 – Present
-Location: Christchurch, New Zealand
+###### Location: Christchurch, New Zealand

-I run our Change Advisory Board, and handle Documentation management and JIRA administration.
-I also make sure that Quality and testing are handled properly.
+Currently, I run our quality and release program for proprietary network security software.
+It's my job to ensure general quality, acceptance, and safe deployment within our operational teams.
+While here, I've also taken on test management, and automated the documentation process for our technical writer.
+I've also chaired our Change Advisory Board for risk assessment of deployments, working with our teams in Melbourne and Sydney.
+As part of maintaining and improving the processes for releases, and our mature agile approach, I administer our JIRA and Confluence instances.

 ### Independent Developer and SMB Consultant